tsdat/tsdat/docs/tutorials/vap_pipelines.md

       valid_min: 0.0
 ```

-In `pipeline.py`, we can add values to this variable after conducting our calculations
+In `pipeline.py`, we can set the variables "values" after calculating said variable.
 ```python
     # Wave energy density is units of Hz and degrees
     dataset["wave_dir_energy_density"].values = dataset[